Linear Non-Gaussian Component Analysis via Maximum Likelihood: Additional Background

-NGCA uses multiple projection pursuit indices \citep{blanchard2006search} or radial basis functions \citep{kawanabe2007new} to find a non-Gaussian subspace that is assumed to contain the interesting features of data.
-NGCA can be formulated using a semiparametric likelihood,
+NGCA uses multiple projection pursuit indices \citep{blanchard2006search} or radial basis functions \citep{kawanabe2007new} to find a non-Gaussian subspace that is assumed to contain the interesting features of the data.
+NGCA can be formulated using a semiparametric likelihood, \begin{linenomath*}

-where $\phi_{\bzero,\bSigma}$ is multivariate normal with mean $\bzero$ and covariance $\bSigma$; $\bW_\bS$ is a ${Q \times T}$ matrix; and $h(\cdot)$ is a function that captures departures from Gaussianity under the constraint that $f_\bX(\bx)$ is a density.
-The NGCA model does not assume independent factors, and thus we do not consider it in our simulations.
+\end{linenomath*} where $\phi_{\bzero,\bSigma}$ is multivariate normal with mean $\bzero$ and covariance $\bSigma$; $\bB_\bS$ is a ${Q \times T}$ matrix; and $h^*(\cdot)$ is a function that captures departures from Gaussianity under the constraint that $f_\bX(\bx)$ is a density.
+NGCA does not assume linear mixing of independent factors, and consequently the factors are not identifiable.
+Thus we do not consider it in our simulations.

 The density in the Spline-LCA model can be considered an extension of \eqref{eq:NGCA} with the additional assumption of independence.

 \begin{prop} Let $\bX$ be a random variable from the LCA model where the LCs have tilted Gaussian densities.
 Then the density of $\bX$ is